information

 Active

-Construction is expected to begin in July 2024 and take about one year to complete.
+Construction is anticipated to begin in 2029 and take a year and a half to complete.